Testboxes are in early beta. The interface and behavior may evolve as we iterate.

 No. When

---ssh-public-key is not specified during warmup, the CLI auto-generates a keypair and caches it at ~/.blacksmith/testboxes/{id}/.
-SSH key management is fully automatic.Where are credentials stored?
+--ssh-public-key is not specified during warmup, the CLI generates a keypair and caches it at ~/.blacksmith/testboxes/{id}/.
+You don’t need to manage SSH keys yourself.Where are credentials stored?

 Where are credentials stored?